 You see, whatever your specific struggle is in your marriage, (for everyone that's different) it is the hardest in those circumstances to be expecting the best.
 If you've been let down time and time again it's only human to keep expecting the worst.
 But there is hope.
 How?

 First of all, thinking it doesn't mean it's true, and also doesn't mean we need to voice it.
-This is SO hard for me.

 One of the hardest things to do in the middle of an argument is to pause, take a deep breath, possibly walk away to go pray or think, and give it up.

-It frustrates me to no end, but over time I have learned that the more I fight back trying to get my point across the more he fights back.
+But over time I have learned that the more I fight back trying to get my point across the more he fights back.
 It goes nowhere, leads to a ruined day, possibly a resolve after we've completely damaged one another, and ends up doing more harm than good.